 - Please call the non-emergency Police line at 952-826-1600 if you are disturbed by work taking place outside of allowed construction hours

-Big opportunities to reuse and recycle building materials
+Grants available to reuse and recycle building materials from remodeling and construction projects

 Construction Management Plan (CMP)